nishantkabra123/capp/README.md

-test
-create an API to fetch only 4 rows of each Filter name from the filter default table. create an API to fetch 5 fields from parent and 5 from child tables. fetch the values based on offerId(separate the values having comma separated with the list<String> as output ).

-[Yesterday 8:56 PM] Nishant Kabra
+[Yesterday 7:57 PM] Nishant Kabra
-I developed DB Queries for the first 2 API and partially coded the First API [Yesterday 8:57 PM] Nishant Kabra
+I have completed my code changes for the first 2 API.
+I have to test it.
+[Yesterday 7:57 PM] Nishant Kabra
-Nilesh Sharma
-Out of 3 how many task completed

-It is still in progress.
+I have also informed the team for review

 create an API to fetch only 4 rows of each Filter name from the filter default table --